Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What is considered a traumatic brain injury?

 The Centers for Disease Control and Prevention estimates that there are more than 2.8 million people a year who require emergency room care, hospitalization, or suffer death from a traumatic brain injury a year in the United States.
 The CDC states that of those suffering a traumatic brain injury, over 250,00 people required hospitalization, and over 56,000 people died.
 In this article, we will address some of the questions that our traumatic brain injury attorneys discuss with their clients.
-In particular, we will discuss how a traumatic brain injury is defined as well as the differences between a concussion and a traumatic brain injury.
+In particular, we will discuss how a traumatic brain injury is defined, as well as the differences between a concussion and a traumatic brain injury.
 We will also cover the types of symptoms typically associated with a traumatic brain injury and the typical recovery time for a traumatic brain injury.

 The evolution of recognizing traumatic brain injury has changed quickly over the last decade.
 At one point in time, doctors were reluctant to diagnose someone as having a traumatic brain injury for fear of stigmatizing the patient.
-Likewise, first responders, athletic trainers, and even parents of children would dismiss an injury as simply “you got your bell rung.”
+Likewise, first responders, athletic trainers, and even parents of children would dismiss an injury as “you got your bell rung.”

-There is no difference between a concussion and a traumatic brain injury, but rather a concussion is a type of traumatic brain injury.
-Concussions are generally categorized as “mild” brain injury and generally result in only a temporary effect on the brain, with most symptoms resolving in a matter of hours or days.
+What is Considered a Traumatic Brain InjuryThere is no difference between a concussion and a traumatic brain injury; instead, a concussion is a type of traumatic brain injury.
+Concussions are generally categorized as “mild” brain injury and typically result in only a temporary effect on the brain, with most symptoms resolving in a matter of hours or days.
 However, just because a concussion’s symptoms tend to disappear in a matter of days, most people are more susceptible to further and worse injury if they have another concussion within a few weeks or months of the first.

 For simplicity of understanding the severity of a concussion, they are generally graded on a scale of I, II, or III.
 A conclusion that does not result in any loss of consciousness and amnesia is absent or present for less than 30 minutes is generally considered a grade I concussion.

-Symptoms related to thinking/remembering may include the inability to think clearly, struggling to concentrate, trouble remembering new information, or simply feeling “slow.”
+Symptoms related to thinking/remembering may include the inability to think, struggling to concentrate, trouble remembering new information, or simply feeling “slow.”
 Physical symptoms from a traumatic brain injury usually manifest themselves in headaches, blurry vision, nausea, dizziness, sensitivity to light or noise, balance problems, or fatigue.
 The most common emotional or mood indicators of a traumatic brain injury often seen are irritability, sadness, excess emotions, and a sense of nervousness or anxiety.
 A change in sleep habits can also be a telltale of a traumatic brain injury.

 For a mild concussion, a tremendous amount of people can be symptom-free within 24 – 72 hours.
-Symptom-free, however, does not mean you should return to full activity.
+Symptom-free, however, does not mean you should return to total activity.
 You should consult a physician about what activities you should return to and at what pace, even if you are symptom-free.

 For those that have a more severe traumatic brain injury, fortunately, the vast majority will reach full recovery within three to six months after the accident.
-Less than 5% of those that suffer a traumatic brain injury have symptoms that last more than six months, but unfortunately, many who see symptoms lasting that long never have a full recovery.
+Less than 5% of those who suffer a traumatic brain injury have symptoms that last more than six months, but unfortunately, many who see symptoms lasting that long never have a full recovery.

 If you suffered an injury to the head, you should seriously consider seeking medical advice to determine the severity of your traumatic brain injury.
-The Eason and Tambornini traumatic brain injury attorneys highly recommend that when seeking medical advice, give serious consideration to taking a close friend or relative with you, as they may have noticed behavior differences that you do not.
-If you have been in an accident and are still suffering symptoms of a traumatic brain injury, please contact one of our Eason and Tambornini traumatic brain injury lawyers in Sacramento for a free consultation.
+The Eason and Tambornini, traumatic brain injury attorneys, highly recommend that when seeking medical advice, give serious consideration to taking a close friend or relative with you, as they may have noticed behavior differences that you do not.